 Challenge entrants are supplied with a fully functioning baseline system.
 Figure 1 shows a simplified schematic:

-- A scene generator (blue box) creates speech in noise.
+- A scene generator (blue box) creates speech in noise signals for a set of six hearing aid microphone inputs.

-Your challenge is to improve what happens in the yellow enhancement box.
-You are free to use any parts of the baseline that are useful to you, and reconfigure the system as you feel fit.
+Your challenge is to improve what happens in the pink enhancement box.
+The rest of the baseline is fixed and should not be changed.

 More details of the different parts of the baseline appear on the core software page, see,